About the award

 Presented by Public Record Office Victoria in partnership with the Royal Historical Society of Victoria, the awards celebrate the people involved in community history projects who are dedicated to telling local stories which help all Victorians to better understand their past.

-We are pleased to announce that the name of the prize for most outstanding work has been renamed the Victorian Premier's History Award, reflecting the importance of this award to Victorian historical research.
+The most outstanding work will be awarded the Victorian Premier's History Award, reflecting the importance of this award to Victorian historical research.

 Collaborative Community Award

 Fletcher Jones: Stories from our Community, Julie Eagles, Project Coordinator

 Local History Project Award

 Notable People of Collingwood by the Collingwood Historical Society

 History Publication Award